 You can avoid these mistakes by making your emails personal.
 Address recipients using their first names to show you have a relationship with them.
 Or, if you capture your subscribers’ birthdays, send a birthday email to show your brand cares about its customers.
 This type of personalization helps build a community of loyal customers, as well as increases engagement.

 If you have the resources and a large customer list, you can use segmentation to get more targeted with your customer list.
 For example, if you’re running a promotion on a specific product, send an email to those who purchased that product X months before to help build your retained customers.
 This is a nice way to keep them coming back for more.

-In fact, according to Litmus, “[This] February ended with mobile representing 55% of opens, webmail with 26% of opens, and desktop with 19% of opens” If the email coding you’re using isn’t mobile friendly, it’s hurting a potentially large number, if not majority, of subscribers.
-Don’t alienate those subscribers; rather, welcome them with updated designs for all types of device.
+Last Cyber Monday, mobile ecommerce sales reached $2 billion in a 24-hour period for the first time ever, and conversion rate on mobile had increased 10.1% to a conversion rate of 3.5%.
+If the email coding you’re using isn’t mobile friendly, it’s hurting a potentially large number, if not majority, of shoppers.
+Don’t alienate those shoppers; rather, welcome them with updated designs for all types of device.

 In addition to usability, it’s important to keep subscribers guessing.
 Often, marketers use the same email template with the same hero graphic and may change just one or two items.
 This will become stale and cause subscribers to lose interest.
 Have fun with your emails by using captivating content and designs to reinforce your brand and the user experience.

 So many efforts are being made with intention and are being tracked diligently — but are they achieving the best results?
 A/B testing in the context of email marketing is sending an email to two separate, unbiased test segments of your subscriber list with one element changed in each email to see which is most successful.
 Whichever of the two is most successful is then sent to the remainder of the subscriber list.
 This type of testing is invaluable because efforts can continuously be improved and refined.